AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/email/unsubscribes/auto-append-unsubscribe-message-setting.md

 >[!TIP]
 >
 >If you disable the append unsubscribe message setting, we recommend adding an unsubscribe footer to your templates to ensure your communication has an opt-out option.
-You can do this by adding your own custom message to each template, or by using the `{{team_unsubscribe}}` dynamic field.
+You can do this by adding your own custom message to each template, or by using the `{{team_unsubscribe}}` [dynamic field](/help/marketo/product-docs/marketo-sales-insight/actions/templates/dynamic-fields.md){target="_blank"}.